From BR Bullpen

 Rivera appeared in 96 postseason games, with an ERA of 0.70.
 He had 42 postseason saves.
 Although he never won the Cy Young Award, he was in the top three four different times.
 The most similar pitchers are Trevor Hoffman (ERA+ of 141) and Lee Smith (ERA+ of 132).
 Both of them were also short relievers who spent a very long time as their team's closer and follow Rivera on the all-time saves list.

 Rivera was the last player in the major leagues to wear uniform number 42 as his regular number (many others have worn it on "Jackie Robinson Day").
 He wore it in tribute to Jackie Robinson and was allowed to keep on doing so when Commissioner Bud Selig retired the number across the league in 1997, on the 50th anniversary of Robinson's debut.
-Other players were also granted such a dispensation, such as Butch Huskey, but Rivera's career outlasted them all.
+Other players were also granted such a dispensation, such as Butch Huskey, but Rivera's career outlasted them all by many years.
 On September 22, 2013, the Yankees officially retired the number, adding it to Monument Park, and also taking the occasion to unveil a plaque in honor of Robinson.

 In 2009, Rivera saved an Andy Pettitte win for the 58th time, setting a new MLB mark; the old high had been held by Bob Welch and Dennis Eckersley.
 On May 25, 2011, he made his 1000th career appearance.
 He became only the 15th pitcher to pitch in 1,000 games, and the first to do it with only one team.
 On September 13th, he recorded his 600th career save one year after Trevor Hoffman had been the first pitcher to reach the mark, putting him only one behind his all-time record.
 He quickly caught and passed Hoffman, taking over the all-time lead on September 19th when he saved his 602nd game in a 6-4 win over the Minnesota Twins.
 He had also passed Hoffman for the all-time lead in games finished earlier that year.